shefben/markdown_extreme_edition/README.md

 ## Features

 - New project wizard entry with templates for docs, blogs and API docs
+- Markdown Project type available in the New Project dialog
 - `.editorconfig` added with UTF-8 encoding
 - Paste handler that converts HTML clipboard content to clean Markdown on paste
 - Images pasted or dropped are optimized, saved locally and referenced in Markdown